Table of Contents

 Use the Right Cleaner: For stainless steel surfaces, a dedicated appliance cleaner or polish can leave a streak-free shine.

-Don’t Forget the Details: Wipe handles, buttons, and edges where grime often collects.
+Don’t forget the Details: Wipe handles, buttons, and edges where grime often collects.
 Dry immediately to prevent water spots.

 Tip: A clean exterior makes your kitchen look polished and well-maintained.